Website translation

 Neural machine translation has many advantages over traditional machine translation.
 These include:

-Previous traditional machine translation methods weren’t sophisticated enough to translate certain especially complex languages – in the sense that the resulting translations were so poor, they were practically unusable without first undergoing major manual revisions by humans.
+Previous traditional machine translation methods weren’t sophisticated enough to translate certain, especially complex languages.
+The resulting translations were so poor that they were practically unusable without first undergoing major manual revisions by humans.

-For example, Google previously found that its Google Neural Machine Translation (GNMT) system was able to reduce translation errors by about 60% compared to its phrase-based production system.
+For example, Google previously found that its Google Neural Machine Translation (GNMT) system reduced translation errors by about 60% compared to its phrase-based production system.

-Similarly, we recently conducted a study on the usability of machine translation for website translation needs.
-After reviewing the quality of website translations produced by various leading NMT technologies, we found these translations to be highly usable and require at most minor editing.
+Similarly, we conducted a study on the usability of machine translation for website translation needs.
+After reviewing the quality of website translations produced by various leading NMT technologies, we found these translations to be highly usable and require, at most, minor editing.

 The neural machine translation technologies also particularly excelled in translating German, generating the most segments of “no-touch” translated text (that is to say, they did not require manual editing).

-After source text has undergone a first pass of machine translation, it usually goes through further human refinement to ensure its accuracy and suitability for the target audience.
+After the source text undergoes a first pass of machine translation, it usually undergoes further human refinement to ensure its accuracy and suitability for the target audience.

 The higher translation accuracy provided by neural machine translation means that the resulting translations need less manual adjustment (also known as “post-editing”) before being ready for use.